Lorry Schoenly, PhD, RN, CCHP

 How to recognize opiate withdrawal in inmates–

-Whether through prescription drug abuse or IV heroin, opiate addiction is on the increase; here's how correctional professionals can recognize withdrawal symptoms and know what to do
+Whether through prescription drug abuse or IV heroin, opiate addiction is at epidemic proportions

 If synthetic marijuana is popular in your region, help spread the word of the dangers and misconceptions about this drug